Rialto (band): Biography

 Rialto formed from the remains of the band Kinky Machine, who featured frontman Louis Eliot, guitarist Jonny Bull and drummer Anthony Christmas.
 Kinky Machine released two albums: Kinky Machine in 1993 (Oxygen/MCA Records) and Bent in 1994.
 In 1995, the band signed to East West Records and released the single "London Crawling" which turned out to be the last release under that name.
 The lineup for this last single saw drummer Julian Fenton replaced by Anthony Christmas.

 Still signed to East West Records, Eliot, Bull and Christmas continued working on new material through 1996 and added bassist Julian Taylor, second drummer Pete Cuthbert and keyboardist Toby Hounsham to the lineup.
 In 1997 released their first singles, "When We're Together" and "Untouchable."
 The latter was re-released in January 1998 and cracked the Top 20 in the UK Singles Chart.
 Despite the anticipated arrival of their debut album, East West Records dropped them from their label, with China Records releasing the album on 13 July 1998 instead.

 A six-track EP, Girl On A Train, followed in 2000, receiving accolades from NME and Q magazines.
 By the time Rialto gathered to make a second album, Hounsham and Christmas had left the group, leaving them as a four-piece.
 The band released their second and final album, Night on Earth, in 2001.

-Although plagued with bad luck in Britain, the band ultimately found an audience in East and Southeast Asia, notably South Korea, where they displaced Celine Dion's "My Love Will Go On" from the number one spot with double Platinum album sales for Rialto.
+Although plagued with bad luck in Britain, the band ultimately found an audience in East and Southeast Asia, notably South Korea, where they displaced Celine Dion from the number one spot with double Platinum album sales for Rialto.
 The group's strong Asian following would see Eliot play concerts in Hong Kong and Singapore when he went solo in 2004.

 On 19 April 2023, it was announced that Rialto have reformed, and would be performing at the Shiiine On Weekender festival in November 2023.

 In January 2025, the band announced a new album entitled Neon & Ghost Signs would be released on 25 April on Fierce Panda Records.
 The first track from it, "No One Leaves This Discotheque Alive", had its first airplay on the Steve Lamacq show on BBC Radio 6music on the 13 January 2025.